BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 An advantage of studying this problem in Lagrangian variables is that the analysis on the bounded domain $[0,M]$ (in Lagrangian) provides useful information to the community interested in the numerical analysis for this topic on self-organized systems.

-Next, we address the issue of the long-time behavior of the entropy weak solution to \eqref{eq:system_Eulerian}, \eqref{eq:init-data} with \eqref{gamma=1}, whose structure is established in Theorem~\ref{Th-1}.
+Next, we address the issue of the long-time behavior of the entropy weak solution with concentration to \eqref{eq:system_Eulerian}, \eqref{eq:init-data} with \eqref{gamma=1}, whose structure is established in Theorem~\ref{Th-1}.
 This is an important issue in the study of self-organized systems.
-The terminology ``flocking" corresponds to the phenomenon in which self-organized individuals using only limited environmental information and simple rules organize into an ordered motion.
-In the spirit of \cite{HT08,HL09}, we provide the following definition of flocking behavior.
+The terminology ``flocking" corresponds to the phenomenon in which self-organized individuals using only limited environmental information and simple rules get organized into an ordered motion.
+In the spirit of Refs.~\cite{HT08,HL09}, we provide the following definition of flocking behavior.

-\begin{definition} We say that the solution $(\rho,\vv)(x,t)$ to system~\eqref{eq:system_Eulerian}, together with the initial data $(\rho_0,\vv_0)$ as in Theorem~\ref{Th-1}, admits time-asymptotic flocking if the following conditions hold true: \begin{enumerate} \item the support $I(t)$ of the solution remains bounded for all times, i.e.
+\begin{definition} We say that the solution $(\rho,\mm)(x,t)$ to system~\eqref{eq:system_Eulerian}, together with the initial data $(\rho_0,\mm_0)$ as in Theorem~\ref{Th-1}, admits time-asymptotic flocking if the following conditions hold true: \begin{enumerate} \item the support $I(t)$ of the solution remains bounded for all times, i.e.